-Ten state school teachers from across Britain have been honoured as 'inspirational teachers' by Oxford University in an awards scheme designed to recognise teachers from state schools and colleges who go the extra mile for their students.
+Ten state school teachers from across Britain have been honoured as 'inspirational teachers' by Oxford University as part of an awards scheme designed to recognise excellent teachers from state schools and colleges.

-The award scheme recognises the crucial role teachers and careers advisers play in encouraging talented students in their schools or colleges.
-A selection of current first-year Oxford undergraduates were asked to nominate teachers or careers advisers for the award who inspired them to apply to Oxford, fostered their passion for a particular subject or supported them through the application process.
+The Inspirational Teachers scheme recognises the crucial role teachers play in encouraging talented students in their schools or colleges.
+A selection of current first-year Oxford undergraduates were asked to nominate teachers who inspired them to apply to Oxford, fostered their passion for a particular subject, or supported them through the application process.
 The students were all from selected UK state schools or colleges with a limited history and tradition of sending students to Oxford.

 The winning teachers are: